Psychoanalysis: What Is It?

 Psychoanalysis: What Is It? is the debut studio album by American hip hop producer Prince Paul.
 Originally released by Wordsound Recordings in 1996, it was re-released by Tommy Boy Records in 1997 with a slightly different track listing and a different cover.

+Critical reception

+The Atlanta Journal-Constitution wrote that Paul "unleashes his cynical wit and beat-making abilities to a sometimes unsettling effect."
+The New York Times said that Paul "unwinds and lets his somewhat puerile mind wander."

 In 2012, it was listed by Complex as one of the "50 Albums That Were Unfairly Hated On".
 In 2015, Fact named it the 34th-best trip-hop album of all time.